ItWorksButGitHub

 Detect risk patterns

-Checks JavaScript, Node.js, web, Tauri, Electron, Git, package, and CI configuration.
+Checks JavaScript, Node.js, web, Tauri, Electron, Git, packages, dependency freshness, and CI.

 03